by Howard Fosdick © FolkFluteWorld.com

 There's a risk to this.
 You might buy a fake flute -- an unplayable item.

-There are also low-value fakes, made to look like a great buy for a musical instrument, but that are actually just designed to steal your hard-earned cash.
+Beyond collectibles, there are also low-value fakes, made to look like a great buy for a musical instrument, but that are actually just designed to steal your hard-earned cash.

 This article tells you how to distinguish an unplayable flute from the real thing.